synonymdev/slashtags/packages/drive/README.md

 # slashdrive

-SlashDrive is a simple, secure, realtime distributed Object-storage-like system optimized for p2p sharing.
+SlashDrive is a simple, secure, realtime distributed Object-storage system optimized for p2p sharing.

 SlashDrive consists of two Append-only logs, one for storing objects metadata, and the other holds the blobs of data, allowing p2p sharing of metadata without the overhead of sharing the contents as well.